 Zero energy buildings can be used separately from the energy grid supply – energy can be harvested on-site.
 This means that a building can gain its energy from wind or sunlight, operating windows, heat, etc.

 The popularity of renewable energy is increasing rapidly.
-The “go green” era has responded immensely due to the fact that renewable energy harvesting can help cut greenhouse gas emissions.
+The “go green” era has responded immensely because renewable energy harvesting can help cut greenhouse gas emissions.

-In order to reduce operating expenses, the Chrisney design team decided to work with renewable energy in the form of natural daylight, natural ventilation, passive solar design, active solar hot water, photovoltaic electricity and geothermal heating and cooling.
+To reduce operating expenses, the Chrisney design team decided to work with renewable energy in the form of natural daylight, natural ventilation, passive solar design, active solar hot water, photovoltaic electricity, and geothermal heating and cooling.
 Cooling during the summer can be accomplished with a geothermal heat pump system.
 During the winter, a thermal slab floor will be heated by sunlight from the active solar hot water system that is backed up by the geothermal heat pump when needed.